Joshi-Ketaki/Joshi-Ketaki.github.io/_pages/about.md

 News:
 =======
+1. October 2020 : Selected to serve on the board of [Women in Sciences at Yale (WISAY)](https://wisay.sites.yale.edu/).
 1. April 2020 : Awarded travel scholarship for 2020 CRA-WP Grad Cohort for Women to be held in New Orleans, LA.
-1. August 2019 : Joined Yale Computer Science Ph.D under Prof. Abhishek Bhattacharjee
+1. August 2019 : Joined Yale Computer Science Ph.D under Prof. Abhishek Bhattacharjee.